iamaldren/MessagingAPI/README.md

 ### Endpoints

-By default, the application has 5 default users whose user IDs are:
+By default, the application has 5 default users with the following user IDs:
 - tonystark
 - steverogers
 - nickfury